vizv/scripts/docs/gui/unit-info-viewer.rst

 Overlays
 --------

-This tool adds progress bars, experience points and levels (affected by skill rust) in the unit view screen, all color-coded when enabled as a module.
+This tool adds progress bars, experience points and levels in the unit skill panels, color-coded to highlight rust and the highest skill levels:

+- If a skill is rusty, then the level marker is colored light red
+- If a skill is at Legendary level or higher, it is colored light cyan
+- Other skills are colored plain white